VERONICA VIEW HOTEL

 What can I do at the Veronika View Hotel?

 We offer a full service hotel with heated swimming pool, sauna, spa, restaurant and gardens full of native flowers where you can observe birds and other wildlife.
 Get ready for a trek or recover from a hike with a massage and a soak in the heated swimming pool!
 Plan your stay here to take full advantage of everything we offer!

 The Standard Double rooms are located in the main building, a beautiful room with an expansive view of the snow covered Veronica Mountain and the Urubamba Valley.
 The Standard Double rooms have one double bed, one twin bed and a private bathroom.
 These rooms are located on the first and second floor.
 Choose with or without jacuzzi!

 The price includes full breakfast of both buffet with made-to order dishes and access to our natural eucalyptus steam sauna.
 All rooms are equipped with television, complimentary WiFi, bottled water, fresh fruit, and security box.

-A scenic 5 to 10 minute drive from Ollantaytambo, follow the river and the train tracks to the Veronica View Hotel.
-Keep an eye out across the river for the original terraces from Incan times!
+A scenic 10 minute drive from the center of Ollantaytambo, follow the river and the train tracks to the Veronica View Hotel.
+Watch across the river for the original terraces from Inca times!
 Arriving at the hotel, you will be greeted amid gardens of native flowers and orchids.